JohnCollin/MinecraftServerInfrastructure/infrastructure-core/README.md

 ## Acknowledgements

+* [Google GSON](https://github.com/google/gson) - Gson is a Java library that can be used to convert Java Objects into their JSON representation.

 * [Annotation Command Framework](https://github.com/aikar/commands) - ACF is an extremely powerful command framework that takes nearly every concept of boilerplate code commonly found in command handlers, and abstracts them away behind annotations.

 * [Paper](https://papermc.io/) - The next generation of Minecraft Servers, compatible with Spigot plugins and offering uncompromising performance.